Tableau Data Source Connection

 - Select Data > Connect to Data or press Ctrl + D on your keyboard.
 You can also select the Connect to Data option on the start page.

-In this Connect to Data page, select the type of data you want to connect to and you will also select a saved data connection (TDS files) open a Tableau Server Data Source.
+In this connect to the data page, select the type of data you want to connect to and you will also select a saved data connection (TDS files) open a Tableau Server Data Source.

 A data source specific dialog box opens that allows you to complete the connection process.